Fatimah-bit0318/devops-30-days-hands-on/README.md

 ---

-# 📂 Supporting Files
+# 📁 Supporting Files

-This repository includes practical configuration files such as:
+This repository includes practical supporting files such as:

 - Dockerfile
 - docker-compose.yml
 - Jenkinsfile
 - Terraform (.tf) files
 - Kubernetes YAML manifests
-- Shell scripts
+- Shell Scripts
+- Command References
-- Troubleshooting guides
+- Troubleshooting Guides
-- Command references
+- Configuration Files

 ---

-# 📖 Learning Approach
+# 📚 Learning Approach

-For each day I maintain:
+For every topic, I maintain:

-- 📚 Theory Notes
+- 📖 Easy-to-understand theory notes
-- 💻 Practical Commands
+- 💻 Hands-on commands
+- ⚙️ Configuration files
-- 🛠️ Configuration Files
+- 🛠️ Practical examples
-- 📄 Supporting Resources
+- 📝 Supporting resources
-- 🚀 Hands-on Exercises
+- 🚀 Mini projects (where applicable)

-This helps reinforce concepts while building a reusable DevOps reference.
+The aim is to learn concepts while also applying them in practical scenarios.

 ---

-# 📈 Skills Gained
+# 🎯 Skills Being Developed

 - Linux Administration
+- Version Control with Git
-- Git & GitHub Workflow
+- GitHub Collaboration
-- AWS Fundamentals
+- AWS Cloud Fundamentals
-- Infrastructure as Code with Terraform
+- Infrastructure as Code using Terraform
 - Docker Containerization
-- Jenkins CI/CD
+- Jenkins Automation
 - Kubernetes Orchestration
+- CI/CD Pipeline Development
 - Application Deployment
-- Basic Troubleshooting
+- Basic DevOps Troubleshooting

 ---

-# 🎯 Future Goals
+# 🚀 Future Improvements

-- Complete the remaining roadmap days.
+As I continue this roadmap, I plan to:

-- Build end-to-end CI/CD pipelines.
+- Build complete CI/CD pipelines
-- Deploy applications to Kubernetes.
+- Deploy applications on Kubernetes
+- Explore Helm Charts
-- Learn Helm and GitOps.
+- Learn GitOps concepts
-- Explore monitoring with Prometheus & Grafana.
+- Implement monitoring using Prometheus and Grafana
+- Work on real-world DevOps projects

 ---

-# 📌 How to Use This Repository

-1. Browse the folder for the technology you want to learn.
-2. Read the daily notes.
-3. Review the supporting files.
-4. Practice the commands.
-5. Build the examples yourself.
+# 🤝 Contribution

+This repository is primarily a personal learning journal.
+However, if you have suggestions, improvements, or best practices to share, feel free to open an issue or submit a pull request.

 ---

-# ⭐ Acknowledgements
+# ⭐ If You Like This Repository

-This repository documents my personal DevOps learning journey through a structured 30-day hands-on roadmap.
-It serves as a study guide, practice log, and reference for future projects and interview preparation.
+If you find this repository useful for learning DevOps, consider giving it a ⭐ on GitHub.

 ---

-## 📬 Connect

-If you found this repository useful, feel free to ⭐ star it and explore the notes and examples.
+# 📌 Note

+This repository is created for educational purposes as part of my hands-on DevOps learning journey.
+The notes, examples, and projects are continuously updated as I learn and practice new concepts.

 Happy Learning! 🚀